Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 This 8km walk begins at Shelly Beach and makes its way up onto North Head and into the Sanctuary.
 The views of Sydney Harbour are impossible to beat and plenty of history to be uncovered.
 This walk offers some of Sydney’s best whale watching viewpoints.

-Insider tip: Go on a Sunday so you can join the North Fort tunnel tours.
+Insider tip: Go on a Sunday and you may be able to join the North Fort tunnel tours which are currently offered at 10:30am, 11:30am, 1pm and 2pm every Sunday.

 The view from the walking track at North Head Sanctuary